michael-henrys/f-angle-tool/README.md

-# roars-tool
+# F-Angle Tool
-A prototype of the ELID ROARS tool for GNS Science
+A prototype of the EILD F-Angle tool for GNS Science